 The unfortunately-named "Pregnants" are large, heaving creatures that resemble more than anything disgustingly obese Slashers.
 More than being stereotypical 'fat zombies', however, Pregnants carry smaller Necromorphs inside of their bodies.
 This large abdominal sac can easily be ruptured, which releases dozens of small Necromorphs called Swarmers into the world.
 The Pregnants also have blades similar to the Slashers, and can use them to surprisingly great effect, as Pregnants can hit just as hard as Slashers.
 Sometimes, Pregnants will even survive having the sac ruptured and will continue crawling towards Isaac by their claws.
 The Pregnants' weight and large sac serves to hinder their movement, slowing the Pregnant down to an awkward stumbling walk, even when it is "charging" at Isaac.
 During later stages of the game, the Pregnants carry deadlier spawn; ranging from Lurkers to Divider limbs.
 Once killed, the spawn inside of the Pregnant's sac also die off, and the sac can no longer be ruptured, eliminating the need to be cautious once they're down.
 However, when heavily damaged, Pregnants will often disembowel themselves with their arm blades, likely destroying themselves but releasing their spawn.
 The best strategy to take down a Pregnant would be using a Line Gun and aiming it at the neck/shoulders level of the Pregnant.
 Firing a Line Gun at this level would sever both arms of the Pregnant, as well as the head resulting in an instant kill.

-Exploders are essentially suicide bombers.
+The incredibly straightforwardly-named Exploders are essentially suicide bombers.
 Their left arms are horribly mutated into sacs of volatile chemicals that explode violently upon impact.
 Their sole method of attack is to move up to a victim and slam their arm into the ground, with the explosion blowing both the Exploder and its victim to bits.
 Their main weakness is that their mutation also twisted their legs into a single limb, forcing them to move at a slow, hobbling pace, using their arms as crutches.
 An Exploder can be taken out easily from a distance by shooting the chemical sac, blowing up the Exploder and any other nearby Necromorphs.
 In addition, the chemical sac arm can be severed, leaving the Exploder's only attack option being to flail ineffectively at their victims with their stumpy right arm.
 If the sac is severed without being destroyed, it can be picked up with the kinesis module and thrown into groups of Necromorphs, making a very effective improvised grenade.

 Tall, lanky, and frightening, the Divider's body splits into multiple tiny spider-like segments when shot.
 These segments crawl around of their own volition and attack Isaac as a swarm.
 A single Divider will quickly become two hands, two feet, and a head, all bent on killing Isaac.
 The head segments have a quick-time event attack where they attempt to strangle Isaac with their tentacles.
 If the player does not successfully throw it off, it will tear off Isaac's own head and take its place, taking control of his body and transforming it into a new Divider.
 Divider heads, but not the other parts, appear in Dead Space 3, wherein they are referred to as "Creepers".
 For more information, see the "Shambler" section below.

 The straight-forwardly named Infectors are the Necromorphs that create other Necromorphs.
 Infectors travel infested areas looking for corpses, and when one is found, the Infector will stab their proboscis into the corpse's brain, injecting the fast-acting Necromorph virus that transforms the corpse into a Necromorph within seconds.
 They are the only Necromorph type that will actively ignore Isaac in battle; they are more concerned with transforming all nearby corpses into more Necromorphs.
 However, if there are no nearby corpses, they will attempt to transform Isaac, leaping upon him with a quick-time event and attempting to pierce his skull with their proboscis.
 In the original Dead Space, all corpses reanimated by Infectors transform into Super Slashers, though in-universe, all Necromorphs that are derived from a single corpse are created from Infectors.
-In Dead Space 2, Infectors transform corpses into regular Slashers, and the new Super Infectors now create Super Slashers.
+In Dead Space 2, Infectors transform corpses into regular Slashers, and the new Super Infectors are now what create Super Slashers.
 In the opening of Dead Space 2, it is demonstrated that Infectors are capable of transforming living humans directly into Necromorphs without having to wait for them to die, and that the virus is just as fast, if not faster, when converting living humans: when Franco Delille is attacked by an Infector, he transforms into a Slasher without even falling down.

 The Necromorphs collectively referred to as "the Pack" are the result of the virus mutating the corpses of prepubescent children.
 Too big to become Lurkers and too small to become Slashers, children become something unique.
 Equipped with razor-sharp talons and able to fit into ducts and crawlspaces due to their small size, the Pack act essentially like small Slashers, running up to a victim and attempting to tear them apart with their claws.
 However, being made of immature Humans, the Pack are much more fragile than Slashers, and individual Pack members can be dispatched with ease.
 They gain their name, and differentiate themselves from other strains, by their behaviour.
 As their name implies, the Pack always hunt in groups.
 If a single Pack member finds a potential target, it will flee back in the direction of the rest of its group, shrieking at the top of its lungs to get the attention of the others.
 The Pack will then descend on their victim en masse, hoping to make up for their individual weakness by overwhelming their unfortunate victim with sheer numbers.